rwgen1/rwgen/docs/installation.rst

 The conda website provides `instructions`_ for installing Miniconda.
-Installation on Windows involves downloading and running an `installer`_ (use the installer for the most recent Python version - currently 3.9).
+Installation on Windows involves downloading and running an `installer`_ (use the installer for the most recent Python version).

 .. _instructions: https://docs.conda.io/projects/conda/en/latest/user-guide/install/windows.html
 .. _installer: https://docs.conda.io/en/latest/miniconda.html#windows-installers

 .. note::

-    The second step of the instructions (verify your installer hashes) can be skipped.
+    The second step of the instructions (verify your installer hashes) can typically be skipped.

 Updating and Configuring Conda
 ------------------------------